My doctor doesn’t support my getting Social Security for disability. What should I do?

 Get tips on what to do if your doctor doesn’t think you should get Social Security or SSI for disability.
 Find out about changes in the law regarding the value of attending physician statements and learn how a lawyer can help prove you’re disabled without your doctor saying so.

-The Importance of Your Physician’s Opinion
+The Importance of Your Physician’s Opinion Has Changed

 What to Do When Your Doctor Doesn’t Support Your Disability Claim

 The first action is to ask your doctor his or her reasons for not supporting your claim.
 Ask in a “just-want-to-understand” way, not in a confrontational manner.
 It may be that he or she does not understand Social Security’s definition of disability and thinks you must be totally disabled.
 When you or your lawyer explains that disability does not mean that you cannot work at all but rather that you cannot sustain full-time work to earn $1,260 a month (2019 rate) and that disability only has to be expected to last a year for you to be eligible, the doctor may agree that you are disabled as defined by Social Security law or at least be willing to provide information for SSA to make a decision.
 If you are blind, the benchmark level of earnings is $2,100.
 Earnings can be reduced by the amount of any Impairment-Related Work Expenses (IRWEs) before they are counted in evaluation for SGA.

 Another possibility is that the doctor who is treating you for one condition does not know about other medical conditions you have or doesn’t know how they limit you.
 It may be that you are not disabled from all occupations based on just one of your medical conditions—even the most serious or recent one—but that you are disabled under Social Security’s rules when all your limitations from multiple conditions are considered.